 This is probably the most basic thing you could ever do to your video.
 It really isn’t much different from picking a good title and description for a web page for SEO purposes.
 This is also the first thing search engines look at when trying to understand what your video content is about and where to rank it.

 Your video’s title and description need to accomplish a few things.

 a) Tell people what your video is about

 c) Points people in other relevant directions

 Much like blog post titles, you should include keywords where possible.
-Do so by adding in your most important keywords in a way that it is user-friendly.
+Do so by adding in your most important keywords in a way that is user-friendly.
 Don’t resort to cramming in tons of irrelevant keywords.
 As always, think about your users as well since they are often the first thing they see.

 3. Transcribe Your Video Script